-The participant shall activate their BWC, if practical and without compromising the safety of the participant or others, prior to engaging in law enforcement activity with the public.
+The participant shall activate their BWC, if practical and without compromising the safety of the participant or others, prior to engaging in law enforcement activity with the public, unless doing so would compromise officer safety, in which case the officer should activate the BWC at the first safe opportunity to do so.
+As soon as doing so is practical, the officer shall notify the member of the public that their interaction is being recorded by a BWC.

-1. The following situations, which are not an exhaustive list of every incident in which a BWC can be used, are classified as law enforcement activities, and should be recorded:
+The following situations, which are not an exhaustive list of every incident in which a BWC can be used, are classified as law enforcement activities, and should be recorded:

-Traffic stops, DUI investigations, priority responses, vehicle and foot pursuits, suspicious subjects/vehicles/incidents, investigatory detentions, arrests, vehicle searches, disturbances, field investigations, verbal or physical confrontations, crimes in progress, response to resistance, Miranda warnings, victim/witness or suspect statements, prisoner/Baker Act transports, all transports of non-city personnel regardless of purpose, or any other situation the participant, through training and experience, believes should be recorded, provided that the party being recorded does not have a reasonable expectation of privacy.
+Traffic stops, DUI investigations, priority responses, vehicle and foot pursuits, suspicious subjects/vehicles/incidents, investigatory detentions, arrests, vehicle searches, disturbances, field investigations, verbal or physical confrontations, crimes in progress, response to resistance, Miranda warnings, victim/witness or suspect statements, prisoner/Baker Act transports, all transports of non-city personnel regardless of purpose, calls for service, or any other situation the participant, through training and experience, believes should be recorded, provided that the party being recorded does not have a reasonable expectation of privacy.

 - 2. Participants using a BWC during an interview, interrogation, statement, confession and/or utterance shall: - a.
 Document the existence of a BWC recorded statement on all related reports or citations. - b.
 Properly record Miranda warnings when given. - c.
-Attempt to secure signed consent and/or waiver forms. - d.
-Document all consents, waivers and/or refusals on camera and in writing.
+Attempt to secure signed consent and/or waiver forms.